HypothesisWorks/hypothesis/guides/testing-hypothesis.rst

   to achieve coverage.
 * ``quality`` is for expensive tests about the distribution or shrinking of examples.
 These will only be run on one Python version.
-* ``py2`` and ``py3`` are for tests which only run on one major version of Python.
-You can also write these in other directories using ``pytest.mark.skipif``, but these directories are useful for things that require a version-specific syntax.
 * The remaining test directories are for testing specific extras modules and should have the same name.